dannmer/R-Programming/Notes/week-02/lecture-01-control-structures-part1.md

 ---

 ##### if
 Of course, the else clause is not necessary.
+If the condition is FALSE, you don't have to do anything, can test multiple conditions in a row.

 ```
 if(<condition>) {